My goal is to make the buying and selling process as easy as possible. Talking is free and there's zero obligation! Call or text with questions.

 * Consider getting a home inspection of your own before you put it on the market.
 Most buyers will get a home inspection so it's best to go ahead and repair known issues before your home is listed for sale.
 This helps streamline your "To Do" list and makes for fewer surprises later.

 * Organize and clean.
 Less is more when it's time to sell you home.
 Remove clutter and pack up your least-used items, such as large kitchen tools, out-of-season clothes, toys, and exercise equipment - you're moving anyway so this also jump-starts the packing process.
 Store items off-site or in boxes neatly arranged in the garage or basement.
 Clean the windows, carpets, walls, lighting fixtures, and baseboards to make your home sparkle.
+Gather appliance & home manuals - put in a safe place to pass them on to the buyer.

 What is appraised value?